jenssegers/laravel-rollbar/README.md

 Configuration
 -------------

-### Option 1: Services configuration file

 This package supports configuration through the services configuration file located in `app/config/services.php`.
 All configuration variables will be directly passed to Rollbar:

     'rollbar' => array(
         'access_token' => 'your-rollbar-token',
+        'level' => 'debug'
     ),

-### Option 2: The package configuration file

-Publish the included configuration file:

-    php artisan config:publish jenssegers/rollbar

-And change your rollbar access token:

-    'access_token' => 'your-rollbar-token',

-### Attention!

-Because this library uses the queue system, make sure your `config/queue.php` file is configured correctly.
-If you do not wish to process the jobs in the background, you can set the queue driver to 'sync':

-    'default' => 'sync',
+The level variable defines the minimum log level at which log messages are sent to Rollbar.
+For development you could set this either to `debug` to send all log messages, or to `none` to sent no messages at all.
+For production you could set this to `error` so that all info and debug messages are ignored.

 Usage
 -----

-This library adds a listener to Laravel's logging system.
 To monitor exceptions, simply use the `Log` facade:

     App::error(function(Exception $exception, $code)
     {